aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Jonathan Creamer
 * Author information: JavaScript, Ruby, C#, Node, Rails, .NET MVC, MS MVP, Telerik Developer Expert, and IEuserAgent.

+> Getting used to the concept of scope in Angular is among the more difficult concepts to fully grok when first being introduced to the magical land of Angular.

+> Because of the fact that the scopes do inherit from other scopes, if you create a primitive value (string, number, boolean) on a parent scope, the child scope will have an be able to manipulate the value.

 #### [BLOG15] Adding Clarity to Scope Inheritance in Angular
 * Access date: October-2015
 * URL: http://jonathancreamer.com/adding-clarity-to-scope-inheritance-in-angular/
 * Author: Jonathan Creamer
 * Author information: JavaScript, Ruby, C#, Node, Rails, .NET MVC.
 MS MVP, Telerik Developer Expert, and IEuserAgent.

+\item \emph{BLOG15:} The fact is prototypical inheritance in JavaScript presents confusion to a lot of folks out there.
+In terms of Angular.js that may explain why the concept of \mcode{\$scope} is difficult to grok.

 #### [BLOG16] Mastering AngularJS directives
 * Access date: October-2015